ONLYOFFICE/docspace-api-sdk-csharp/docs/FilesFoldersApi.md

 <a id="getfolders"></a>
 # **GetFolders**
-> FileEntryArrayWrapper GetFolders (int folderId)
+> FileEntryBaseArrayWrapper GetFolders (int folderId)

-Returns a list of all the subfolders from a folder with the ID specified in the request.

 For more information, see [api.onlyoffice.com](https://api.onlyoffice.com/docspace/api-backend/usage-api/get-folders/).